I think many readers would agree that a passive income of $50,000 per year would be very welcome.

 - 3 quality dividend shares to boost your income

 Motley Fool contributor James Mickleboro has no position in any of the stocks mentioned.
-The Motley Fool Australia owns shares of and has recommended Transurban Group.
-The Motley Fool Australia has recommended AVENTUS RE UNIT.
+The Motley Fool Australia has recommended Scentre Group.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.